 Both of them will expect an online portfolio.
 No ifs, ands, or buts.

 The Types of Samples You Should Aim for in Your Portfolio

 Now, with all of this said, bear in mind that you can make your way through this list with any goal in mind: You can plan to always stay freelance, you can opt to work as a contractor, or you can aim to get a full-time, on-staff job.
 It’s entirely up to you.

 As you look to start building your copywriting portfolio, aim to amass samples in as many different types of media and industries as possible.
 Now is not the time to limit yourself.
 Work hard to get samples in both digital and print work, and in as many of the subcategories within those (banner ads, brochures, emails, newspaper ads, web pages, etc.) as you can.

 Try, too, to get samples from a variety of different industries, with a variety of different brand voices.
 The more you can demonstrate both your mastery and your flexibility, the easier it will be to find work.

 If you’re planning to look for in-house jobs that require you to interview in person, you will need two types of portfolios.
 In addition to your online portfolio, you’ll need a print portfolio.
 Your online portfolio is incredibly important, since this is what will demonstrate your copywriting abilities to people before they even meet you.
 It shows the proof of your skill.

 Your print portfolio is what you’ll bring with you to interviews and meetings with potential clients.
 You’ll walk people through your work and have the opportunity to go deeper into your thinking as you created each piece.

 Your turn!
-What do you think will be most challenging about putting together your portfolio?
+What are your best tips for building a copywriting portfolio?
 Let us know in the comments below!